-Students who major in criminal justice and criminology can expect to achieve the following learning goals:
+Students who major in criminal justice and/or criminology can expect to achieve the following:

-- Acquire a basic understanding of the role and function of the central components of the criminal justice system.
+- Understand of the role, function, and central components of the criminal justice system.

-- Describe the role of research in criminal justice and the various quantitative and qualitative methodologies used to study the issues in the field.
+- Determine the role of research in criminal justice and the various quantitative and qualitative methodologies used to study issues in the field.

-- Argue a position on a criminal justice issue and support this position with empirical evidence.
-In doing so, students should be able to synthesize and summarize existing literature to support this argument.
+- Argue a position on a criminal justice issue and support this position with empirical evidence, and synthesize and summarize existing literature to support the argument.

-- Understand how race, class, gender and its intersection influences how individuals are treated by the criminal justice system and the disparities which result.
+- Understand how race, class, and gender intersects with criminal justice decision-making and the disparities that can result.

 - Understand the role and function of law as well as its capacity and limits in solving crime problems.

-- Create and deliver a professional presentation designed for a professional audience that applies their knowledge to a contemporary justice issue.
+- Create and deliver a professional presentation that applies acquired knowledge to a contemporary justice issue.